 The Junior Water Walkers Initiative

 Josephine has inspired us to continue her walk and we are inviting classes from around the Great Lakes, across Canada and throughout the world to join us!
 We ask that you decide on a body of water in your area to learn about, adopt and help protect.
-Then join us in the spring, on May 24, 2019 when classes from around the world will walk around their body of water to honour Nokomis Josephine Mandamin and continue to bring awareness to water.
+Then join us in the spring, on any one of the Fridays in May 2019 when classes from around the world will walk around their body of water to honour Nokomis Josephine Mandamin and continue to bring awareness to water.

 We encourage you to reach out to your local Indigenous community to have them share local water traditions and customs.
 Invite them to your classroom and on your walk.